directus-labs/extensions/packages/api-metric-panel/README.md

 ## Installation & Setup
 To install the extension, take a look at the [Official Guide](https://docs.directus.io/extensions/installing-extensions.html).

+> [!NOTE]
+> The selected metric will be available through the API for any user with app-access.

 ## Settings
 Once added to a dashboard you can define from where the data should be fetched.